 - U.S. 90 along the Gulf Coast

-The 1.9-mile bridge between Bay St. Louis and Pass Christian was virtually destroyed by the Hurricane Katrina storm surge.
-The 1.6-mile bridge over Biloxi Bay suffered the same fate between Biloxi and Ocean Springs.
+The 1.9-mile long bridge between Bay St. Louis and Pass Christian was virtually destroyed by the Hurricane Katrina storm surge.
+The 1.6-mile long bridge over Biloxi Bay suffered the same fate between Biloxi and Ocean Springs.
 Additionally, several segments of the four-lane divided highway were washed away by the rising Gulf of Mexico during the height of the storm.
 Bridge replacement projects were thought to take up to two years to complete.4 Otherwise U.S. 90 was closed from Bay St. Louis to Ocean Springs.9

 MDOT has submitted a Request for Qualifications (RFQ) for the two main bridge projects it has along US 90 in the wake of Katrina: the Bay St. Louis and Biloxi-Ocean Springs bridges.
 The two bridge replacement projects will both be Design-Build projects.
 Both projects will build new high-rise bridges at each location (probably with 65 ft of vertical clearance) as well as partially or fully replace bridges immediately nearby.
 The nearby bridges in both cases carry US 90 over the parallel CSX tracks.
 At Ocean Springs the CSX underpass will be replaced entirely, while at Henderson Point only part of the bridge will be replaced….of note is that the Henderson Point CSX underpass was just built in 2000.